loveencounterflow/bvfs/README.md

   * As a binary file, the SQLiteFS DB file is not well suited for versioning; changes small and big, trifle and substantial all become smooshed together into indistinct 'something is different here' commits.

-* For this reason, full DB dumps (produced by `sqlite3 bricabracfs.sqlite ".dump" > bricabracfs.dump`) are
+* For this reason, *full DB dumps* (produced by `sqlite3 bricabracfs.sqlite ".dump" > bricabracfs.dump`) are
-  used for versioning.
+  used for versioning instead.
+  * Versioning DB dumps means that file metadata such as access and modification times become part of the object data, prompting
   * A corrollary of this is that the SQLiteFS DB proper can and sometimes will have to be reconstructed from a dump using the inverse of the above, `sqlite3 bricabracfs.sqlite < bricabracfs.dump`.
 In a way, we now have an entire file system contained in a human-readable text file, which is cool.